Resources

 Deferred Expenses

-Deferred Expenses (also called prepaid expenses) are costs a business pays in advance for goods or services it will use in the future.
-Instead of recording them fully as expenses right away, they are first recorded as assets and then gradually expensed over time as the benefit is consumed.
+Deferred Expenses (prepaid expenses) are costs a business pays in advance for future goods or services, recorded as assets and gradually expensed over time.

 Deferred Revenue

-Deferred Revenue (also called unearned revenue) is income a business receives in advance for goods or services it has not yet delivered.
-It is recorded as a liability until the product or service is provided, at which point it becomes actual revenue.
+Deferred Revenue (unearned revenue) is income received in advance for goods or services not yet delivered, recorded as a liability until provided.

 Depreciation